 13. Print on Both Sides of Paper

 If you'd like to print on both sides of the paper, you'll want to be sure that the front of one person's statement never ends up on the back of another person's statement.
 This can be tricky if the number of pages for each statement vary (e.g. some have 2 pages, some 3).
 Using the two-sided feature will ensure that the front of one statement never ends up on the back of another.
-Note that at this point, the only browsers that properly support this are Internet Explorer and Edge.
+Note: the only browsers that properly support this are Internet Explorer and Edge (limitation of the Browser, not Breeze).

 14. Include a Summary of Pledges